Cry-Baby of the Week

 The incident: A gift shop sold some raunchy seaside postcards with bare asses on them.

 The appropriate response: Nothing.
-Maybe buying one and sending it to a friend, if you're "a bit of a one."
+Maybe buying one and sending it to a friend, if you're the kind of person who does that sort of thing.

 The actual response: Ashley Steinschauer, an assistant minister at the local church, called the police.